patrisms/pacman/README.md

 MIT xPRO Week 4: Introduction to JavaScript

 # Description
 This animated project was created primarily in JavaScript as part of my coursework for the MIT xPRO Full Stack Web Development program.
+It features a moving PacMan character that automatically travels across the screen.

 # Fun Fact
 I improvised and added my own spin on this project by using Adobe Photoshop to change the colors of two of the PacMan images to allow for an illusion of a flashing PacMan as it travels across the screen.